Study shows muscular endurance prevents fatigue-related loss of running economy.

 There is a key difference between running economy and gas mileage, however.
 Cars get the same gas mileage regardless of whether the tank is full, half-full, or three-quarters empty.
 But runners actually lose economy as they become progressively fatigued.
 The reason seems to be that running form changes with fatigue, becoming sloppier and more wasteful.
 One way to improve your performance in races is to train specifically to delay and attenuate this “falling apart” of the stride.

 How is this done?
-A study from England’s Northumbria University performed last year begins to answer the question.
+A study from England’s Northumbria University performed a few years ago begins to answer the question.
 The purpose of the study was to investigate the relationship between muscular endurance and fatigue-related loss of running economy.
 Muscular endurance is the capacity of individual muscles to maintain their force output through sustained hard work.
 When you contract a muscle as hard as you can and hold that contraction for an extended period of time, the force of the contraction will steadily decrease as the muscle fatigues.
 But this loss of force will occur more slowly in a muscle that has high endurance than in one that has low endurance.
-The authors of this new study hypothesized that runners who exhibited high endurance in their quads and hamstrings in muscular endurance tests would also exhibit a smaller fatigue-related loss of economy when running.
+The authors of this study hypothesized that runners who exhibited high endurance in their quads and hamstrings in muscular endurance tests would also exhibit a smaller fatigue-related loss of economy when running.

 Ten well-trained male runners participated in the study.
 All ten were asked to do two separate treadmill runs.
 In one run they simply went for a long time at a steady, moderate pace.
 In the other run they did the same thing, except in the middle they had to run 4 minutes at VO2max pace (i.e. very high-intensity).
 The purpose of these 4 minutes was to accelerate fatigue and the loss of running economy that comes with it.